Causal perturbative QED and white noise. The inductive step: Inductive step. The key point in the removal of UV-divergence

 We observe that the general splitting method, to which Epstein and Glaser or Scharf refer in \cite{Epstein-Glaser} or \cite{Scharf}, works not only for the strictly causally supported distributions.
 In fact it is the local property around $x-y=0$ of a distribution $C(x-y)$ which is to be splitted, which is important for the splitting, and is governed by a single number $\omega$ pertinent to the distribution $C$, and called \emph{singular order $\omega$ of} $C$ at zero (or at infinity for the Fourier transformed $\widetilde{C}$).
 Namely, for the plane wave kernels

 of the free fields we show in this paper that all contraction distributions (products of pairings)

 have finite order $\omega$ of singularity at zero and can be splitted as in the cited works.
 Contractions $\otimes_q$ are always understood for the spin momentum variables in the tensor products of single particle test spaces $E_1$, $E_2$, $\ldots$ and their duals, and expressed through sum/integration with respect to the $q$ pairs of the contracted spin momentum variables.
 In general (\ref{ProductsOfPairings}) is not causally suported.
-This splitting of (\ref{ProductsOfPairings}) is possible because the following differences or sums (depending on the parity of the number $q$) of such $\otimes_q$-contractions (\ref{ProductsOfPairings}) (being equal to products of pairings, compare our previous paper)
+This splitting of (\ref{ProductsOfPairings}) is possible because the following differences or sums of negative frequency $\otimes_q$-contractions (\ref{ProductsOfPairings}) and their positive frequency counterparts (being equal to products of pairings)

 have always causal support, to which the Epstein-Glaser splitting can be applied.
+Here $f(q)$ is the number of Fermi field kernels among the contracted kernels $\kappa^{(1)}_{0,1}, \ldots, \kappa^{(q)}_{0,1}$.
 The condition for the convergence of the retarded part of the difference or sum (\ref{CausalDifferencesOfProductsOfPairings}) of the contractions (\ref{ProductsOfPairings}) implies convergence for the retarded part of (\ref{ProductsOfPairings}).
-The only difference is that now the retarded part of each $C(x-y)$ and $C(y-x)$ in (\ref{CausalDifferencesOfProductsOfPairings}) taken separately, is not Lorentz invariant with the time-like unit versor $v$ of the reference frame in the theta function $\theta(v\cdot x)$ giving the support $\textrm{supp} \theta$ of the retarded part.
-Only in the sum/diffrene of the retarded parts of $C(x-y)$ and $C(y-x)$ in (\ref{CausalDifferencesOfProductsOfPairings}) the dependence on $v$ drops out, with the retarded part of the whole distribution (\ref{CausalDifferencesOfProductsOfPairings}) being Lorentz invariant.
+The only difference is that now the retarded part of each $\kappa^{(-)}_q(x-y)$ and $\kappa^{(+)}_{q}(x-y)$ in (\ref{CausalDifferencesOfProductsOfPairings}) taken separately, is not Lorentz invariant with the time-like unit versor $v$ of the reference frame in the theta function $\theta(v\cdot x)$ giving the support $\textrm{supp} \theta$ of the retarded part.
+Only in the sum/diffrene of the retarded parts of $\kappa^{(-)}_q(x-y)$ and $\kappa^{(+)}_{q}(x-y)$ in (\ref{CausalDifferencesOfProductsOfPairings}) the dependence on $v$ drops out, with the retarded part of the whole distribution (\ref{CausalDifferencesOfProductsOfPairings}) being Lorentz invariant.

 Using this fact, to the second order contribution and heuristic formula

 can be given a rigorous sense, as the application of the Wick formula (using integral kernel calculus) to the operators

 gives the normal order product of free fields plus the terms with pairings (contractions) which can be splitted into the retarded and advanced parts by the Epstein-Glaser method.
 In particular we can compute the retarded part of all the pairing distributions involved into the Wick decomposition of